Try these family outdoor games to boost everyone’s activity levels and to create new family memories!

 Remember those days before Wii, Xbox and video games where you had to keep yourself entertained for hours?
 Remember hearing, “necessity is the mother of invention!”
 Not every house is filled with the latest technology or board games.
-But even if they are, why not put them in a time out and check out some old time favorites and new trendy games.
+But even if they are, why not put them in a time out and check out some old-time favorites and new trendy family outdoor games.

-Freeze Frame.
 Really another excuse to be able to get your groove on!
 Play your favorite tunes and put one person in charge of randomly stopping the music.
-Who ever doesn’t freeze is out of the game!
+Whoever doesn’t freeze is out of the game!
 Check out more outdoor family favorite games from steal the bacon to baby in the air!

 Make a goal to try a new outdoor game at least once a month to stay on track with your family health goals!